Tuesday, December 24, 2024

 "For the Son of Man came to seek and to save the lost." ( Luke 19:10 )

-The early darkness that closes in each night is a reminder that the world God made and the image bearers he created are alienated from him because of their sin.
-Psalm 14, Psalm 54, and Romans 3:11-18 all describe the wicked and hopeless disconnect in no uncertain terms: "None is righteous, no, not one; no one understands; no one seeks for God.
+The early darkness that closes in each night is a reminder that the world God made and the image bearers He created are alienated from Him because of their sin, the image of God in us, now shattered.
+Psalm 14, Psalm 54, and Romans 3:11-18 all describe the wicked and hopeless disconnect of the human condition in no uncertain terms: "None is righteous, no, not one; no one understands; no one seeks for God.
 All have turned aside; together they have become worthless; no one does good, not even one."

 We are enemies of God.
-No one even seeks for him.
-Even if we did seek for God and stumble upon him in the bleak darkness, we have nothing to offer him for reconciliation but our own filthy rags of righteousness. ( Isaiah 64:6 )
+We have broken the law of the Sovereign God Almighty, and no one even seeks for Him.
+Even if it were possible for us to seek for God and stumble upon Him in the bleak darkness, we have nothing to offer Him for reconciliation but our own filthy rags of self-righteousness. ( Isaiah 64:6 )

 Nineteen chapters over from Mary's Magnificat in the Book of Luke, a now grown Jesus tells a despicable tax collector and repentant sinner named Zacchaeus that salvation has come to his house.